Trump digs in on baseless election claims even as legal options dwindle

 Katyal added, “Legally speaking, all of these court cases are a joke, and it’s a travesty that Trump is pushing them and insinuating this stuff about the elections.”

 On Sunday, Trump’s attorneys scrapped a significant part of a federal lawsuit that they launched last week against Pennsylvania election officials.
-The president’s team filed a revised version of their lawsuit, removing several legal claims based on allegations that GOP observers were not allowed to watch more than 680,000 votes being counted.
+The president’s team filed a revised version of its lawsuit, removing several legal claims based on allegations that GOP observers were not allowed to watch more than 680,000 votes being counted.

 But several senior Trump advisers, including Giuliani and Jason Miller, then spent Sunday evening falsely claiming on social media that the campaign had done no such thing.
-Giuliani upbraided reporters from The Washington Post and other news outlets who had reported accurately on the pared-down lawsuit, which asks U.S. District Court Judge Matthew Brann to block certification of the state’s election results.
+Giuliani upbraided reporters from The Washington Post and other news outlets who had reported accurately on the pared-down lawsuit, which asks U.S. District Judge Matthew Brann to block certification of the state’s election results.

-The Trump advisers were joined on Monday by the president himself, who dismissed the reports as “fake news” and said in tweets that the issue of the count observers remained “a very big deal in the complaint” and “a big part of our case” in Pennsylvania.
+The Trump advisers were joined on Monday by the president, who dismissed the reports as “fake news” and said in tweets that the issue of the count observers remained “a very big deal in the complaint” and “a big part of our case” in Pennsylvania.

-In fact, all three counts in the lawsuit that dealt with the count observers were deleted in the revised version, along with a request to block results containing ballots that observers hadn’t been able to watch.
-Only aimless gripes over the observation process in an introductory section survived the cull.
+In fact, all three counts in the lawsuit that dealt with the observers were deleted in the revised version, along with a request to block results containing ballots that observers hadn’t been able to watch.
+Only aimless complaints over the observation process in an introductory section survived the cull.

-Attorneys for Pennsylvania Secretary of State Kathy Boockvar said in a court filing on Monday that these “stray allegations” about the observers had “no bearing on” the lawsuit’s actual legal action, which is now limited to a dispute over Democratic-leaning counties allowing voters to fix errors in their mail ballots.
+Attorneys for Pennsylvania Secretary of State Kathy Boockvar said in a court filing Monday that these “stray allegations” about the observers had “no bearing on” the lawsuit’s actual legal action, which is now limited to a dispute over Democratic-leaning counties allowing voters to fix errors in their mail ballots.
 Some counties have said that only dozens of votes are at stake in this dispute.

 Tim Murtaugh, the Trump campaign’s communications director, told The Post late on Sunday that even though the counts on observers had been removed, the campaign had “preserved our rights to make these arguments” later in the case.
 But on Monday, Murtaugh said on Twitter that reports about the lawsuit’s overhaul were “a complete mischaracterization.”
 An unattributed statement posted to the Trump campaign’s website later on Monday said that it had “strategically decided to restructure” its lawsuit.